Irish Philosophy in the Age of Berkeley

 Particular preference will be given to papers that address figures and/or topics outside the currently recognized philosophical ‘canon’, including the work of early modern women.

-Papers presented at the conference will be considered for publication as part of the Mind Occasional Series, Oxford University Press.
+Papers presented at the conference will be published as part of the Royal Institute of Philosophy Supplements series, Cambridge University Press.

 Participants and attendees may also be interested in attending Berkeleian Minds: Will and Understanding, to be held at the University of York on 2 and 3 April.

-Subject to availability of funds, the conference hopes to be able to provide some financial support to presenters who do not have adequate funds available through their institutions, or are currently unaffiliated.
+Some financial support is available for presenters who do not have adequate funds available through their institutions, or are currently unaffiliated.
 The available funds will be distributed solely on the basis of need.
+Child and dependent care costs incurred as a result of travel to the conference will be considered eligible travel costs.

 Additionally, the International Berkeley Society will provide a travel grant in the amount of $200 (USD) to a current postgraduate student presenting at the conference.